incognitoCodes/AI-ML-solution-services-workshop/.ipynb_checkpoints/README-checkpoint.md

 ### Prerequisites
 - Basic knowledge of AWS services
-- Attended the AI Services for EdTech webinar
+- Attended the AI for Education webinar
 - Chrome or FireFox browser